-However, do not feel limited to these categories alone.
-Depending on your project needs you may need to make additional categories that are relevant to your project and risk management needs.
+However, you should not feel limited by these categories.
+Depending on your project needs you may need to create additional categories that are relevant to your project and risks.

 Step Three: Analysing risk levels

-The Project Management Institute recommends using two base factors to analyse risk levels: i) measuring the probability of the risk occurring and ii) evaluating the level of impact it has on overall project success.
+The Project Management Institute recommends using two base factors to analyse risk levels.

 - High probability (80% ≤ x ≤ 100%)